P-Teach: English Composition 1

 Does the idea of reading, writing, and research about teaching-related issues sound interesting?
 Are you a P-Teach student?

 This course provides opportunities to write for different purposes and audiences, with an emphasis on learning how to respond to various rhetorical situations; improving critical thinking, reading, and writing abilities; understanding various writing processes; and gaining a deeper knowledge of language conventions.
+Please note, this class is a combination of adults and high school students.

 This course is offered every year in the Fall after school.